In the news – 15-21 June

-The Daily Mail, Sky News, The i Paper, The Express and The Times, among several other national press and radio outlets (from 55 mins) shared the news that watches worn by British soldiers during the Second World War – and handed down as family heirlooms – emit radiation that can cause cancer.
+The Daily Mail, Sky News, The i Paper, The Express and The Times, among several other national press and radio outlets shared the news that watches worn by British soldiers during the Second World War – and handed down as family heirlooms – emit radiation that can cause cancer.
 The dials on the timepieces, which descendants have kept as a memory of their brave relatives, give off harmful amounts of radon gas, according to Dr Robin Crockett, from the University of Northampton.

 Our Chancellor, Rev Richard Coles, talks tuition fees, mental health and the art of listening in Ed Quarter’s ‘10 minutes with…’ Q&A feature.